 Banned White Cards in Commander

-EDH's forbidden white spells offer powerful removals at low prices.
+EDH's forbidden white spells offer powerful removals and nets.

 CMC (Converted Mana Cost): 2